Automating-GIS-processes/CSC18/source/lessons/L2/planning.rst

 Last year there was only Pandas as Geopandas stuff.
 Now we have more time to focus on Geopandas.

+**Things to cover in Lesson 1:**

+- Introduction to course - Quick name / background round with the participants
+- Intro to using Python with GIS
+- Spatial Data model and basic attributes of geometric objects
+  - Point
+  - LineString
+  - Polygon

 **Things to cover in Lesson 2:**

 - Reading / writing Shapefile